GSA/digitalgov.gov/content/news/2020/05/2020-05-12-promote-continuity-better-support-customer-journeys.md

 - **Eliminate long, hard-to-navigate pages.** Each page should meet a specific need.
 - **Improve site navigation.** Check the [metadata on pages](https://digital.gov/2017/04/14/steps-towards-seo-meta-descriptions-on-medlineplus/) and review your [content model](https://digital.gov/2016/01/07/content-models-as-simple-as-pizza-pie/), so pages do not get lost in your search.
 - **Develop service blueprints.** Plan out and [create cross-channel experiences](https://digital.gov/2013/11/18/creating-cross-channel-experiences/).
 - **Use journey mapping.** Identify continuity gaps for critical activities.
-For example, the USAgov team [used journey mapping to improve the customer experience for newly naturalized citizens attempting to travel abroad](https://digital.gov/2018/02/05/using-journey-mapping-streamline-processes-across-agencies/).
-- **Manage and structure content.** Review the [Content Management System (CMS) Toolkit](https://digital.gov/2013/10/30/content-management-systems-toolkit/) and determine if a CMS could help you deliver a better experience.
+- **Manage and structure content.** Determine if a CMS could help you deliver a better experience.

 {{< img src="twidea-9-mural-meetup-summary" >}}